 Free, simple and fail-safe... and helps you deliver a better website.
 What more could you want?

-You can find out more about jsErrLog via my blog posts or reach out via Twitter.
+You can find out more about jsErrLog via my blog posts, follow jsErrLog on Twitter or reach out with questions to Offbeatmammal on Twitter.

 <script type="text/javascript" src="http://jserrlog.appspot.com/jserrlog-min.js"></script>